Kirans-143/CRM_Backend/README.md

 # queryObject.status = req.query.status; "

 # shows the query to pass.... like in above code query is status and also more than one query can also be added just refer code

+SESSION 6

+# now we want to make HTTP connection from CRM_Backend to Notification_Service and for that we will create HTTP Client object

+# Here CRM_Backend is Client and Notification_Service is Server

+# To create HTTP client we will use library => node rest client

+# npm i node-rest-client

+# Utils folder => NotificationClient.js to create new client object

+# call this NotificationClient.js file in tickectController.js => updateTicket

+# Run Both CRM_Backend and Notification Service and then go POSTMAN create ticket => update ticket then we will get the email in particular mail

+# after this we will get the RequestId in CRM_Backend copy that id and paste it in get notification by id(POSTMAN) then we will get the status of the ticket